sebastianotronto/nissy/README.md

 # Nissy

 A Rubik's cube solver and FMC assistant.
-For optimal HTM solving nissy is about as fast as Herbert Kociemba's [Cube Explorer](http://kociemba.org/cube.htm), and it uses the same method.
-Nissy can also solve many different substeps of Thistlethwaite's algorithm (DR/HTR), and can use NISS (Normal-Inverse Scramble Switch).
+For optimal HTM solving nissy uses the same method as Herbert Kociemba's [Cube Explorer](http://kociemba.org/cube.htm).
+When using a single CPU thread its performance are comparable, but nissy is much faster when using multiple threads (with the -t option for the solve command). issy can also solve many different substeps of Thistlethwaite's algorithm (DR/HTR), and can use NISS (Normal-Inverse Scramble Switch).

 It can be useful to analyze your DR solves (and more, once I implement more features).